Things to do in Oslo

 VisitOSLO/Didrick Stenersen

 The Royal Palace in Oslo is a must-visit for anyone interested in Norway’s rich history and culture.
 The palace is a grand building with a beautiful facade and lush gardens.
 Inside, there are many rooms to explore, including the grand hall, the royal chapel, and the royal apartments.
-Visitors can also explore the palace grounds, where they will find statues, fountains, and a variety of other attractions.

 Aker Brygge

-It’s also where you’ll find one of the city’s most famous landmarks: Akershus Fortress was built in response to a series of devastating fires that destroyed much of Oslo in 1624 and 1694, including almost all its buildings made from wood.
-The fortress has been home to Norwegian royalty since 1814, but today it serves as a museum open to tourists year-round.
+It’s also where you’ll find one of the city’s most famous landmarks.
+Akershus Fortress was built in response to a series of devastating fires that destroyed much of Oslo in 1624 and 1694, including almost all its wooden buildings.

 The Munch Museum